ghBrianG/radiuid/README.md

     - If the "radiuid" folder already exists, you can use git to update the clone `cd radiuid/; git pull`
 3. Move to the radiuid folder created by git using the `cd radiuid/` command
 4. Change to the latest branch using the command `git checkout v2.5.0`
-5. Perform a quick reinstall/update of RadiUID using the command `python radiuid.py request reinstall keep-config`
+5. Perform a quick reinstall/update of RadiUID using the command `python3 radiuid.py request reinstall keep-config`
 6. Type in CONFIRM and hit ENTER to confirm you want to perform the reinstall
 7. Once the installer exits, you should run `radiuid show config set` and see your configuration from before.
 8. Check that you are running the new version by issuing `radiuid version`